juliandieskau/WUI/README.md

+Project ported from Gitlab.<br>
+Project for university together with 4 other students, contributions in the Web Interface mainly by another student.<br>
+Project formed as a whole together with terminal interface and backend.<br>
+This was made in collaboration with the Fraunhofer IOSB, who gave their permission to make our code public.

 # Building and deploying locally

 1. Make sure pnpm is installed; if not run ``` curl -fsSL https://get.pnpm.io/install.sh | sh - ```